MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsCallingPolicy.md

 PS C:\> Set-CsTeamsCallingPolicy -Identity Global -AllowPrivateCalling $true
 ```

-Sets the value of the parameter AllowPrivateCalling, which controls whether or not users can leverage calling functionality in Microsoft Teams, in the global (default) tenant CallingPolicy.
+Sets the value of the parameter AllowPrivateCalling, which controls whether or not users can leverage calling functionality in Microsoft Teams, in the Global (default)
+Teams Calling policy instance.

 ### Example 2
 ```